There are important features you should be aware of. These include:

 We use a formulary.
 A formulary is a list of generic and preferred drugs (see below) that are available through this plan.
-It places all U.S. Food and Drug Administration (FDA) approved drugs into categories based on their clinical effectiveness, safety and cost.
+It places all FDA approved drugs into categories based on their clinical effectiveness, safety and cost.
 The formulary is designed to control costs for you and the Plan.
 The categories include:

 - Tier I category (also called “generic”) includes primarily generic drugs